merveenoyan/merveenoyan.github.io/blog/whoami.md

 **Few facts:**
 - More than half of my life I've been doing [photography](https://www.instagram.com/1855mmcliches/).
 Less than half of my life I enjoyed cinema.
 - I love reading fiction & philosophy.
 These days I'm reading [Byung Chul Han](https://www.goodreads.com/author/show/970747.Byung_Chul_Han).
 - Throughout my life I learnt different sports.
 Last decade I sticked to strength training, and lately I started running.
+I also learnt how to surf and snowboard this year.
 - In my free time I am writing a book with my friends on [vision language models](https://www.oreilly.com/library/view/vision-language-models/9798341624030/) published by O'Reilly.
 I have read a ton of O'Reilly books at the beginning of my career and it helped me a lot, so I wanted to do something on my end.

 ## tech work